JustinLamMSFT/microsoft/microsoft-365/enterprise/microsoft-365-apps-for-enterprise-product.md

 - ### What is the difference between Microsoft 365 Apps for enterprise and Office 365 E1, E3, and E5?

-    Microsoft 365 includes Microsoft 365 apps like Word and Excel, OneDrive cloud storage, and services like Teams, Exchange Online, and SharePoint Online.
+    Microsoft 365 includes apps like Word and Excel, OneDrive cloud storage, and services like Exchange Online and SharePoint Online.
 Different suites offer different combinations of these elements.

     - Microsoft 365 Apps for enterprise offers Microsoft 365 desktop apps plus 1 TB of OneDrive cloud storage.
 These apps are always up to date, and new functionality can be added as often as monthly.
 It does not include services.
     - Office 365 E1 offers services only, plus web and mobile versions of the apps.
 Some customers buy E1 on its own, while others combine it with other versions of the Microsoft 365 apps.